Skip to main content

 • Forecasts can raise memory above the adjusted value if the forecast recommends it.

 • Each new OOM resets the stabilization window, extending it from the time of the most recent OOM.
-The workload must be stable for the configured interval before memory may me scaled down from the multiplied value.
+The workload must be stable for the configured interval before memory may be scaled down from the multiplied value.

 oom_remediation: